 are particularly emphasized.
 These frequencies are the harmonics or overtones of the note that is sounded.
-The list would be endless, but the volume of the harmonics diminishes (and the rate of such decrease is quite variable) as the frequency increases, so that only the initial harmonics can be detected.
+The list would be endless, but the volume of the harmonics diminishes (such decrease is non-uniform and doesn't follow any fixed law) as the frequency increases, so that only the initial harmonics can be detected.
 Usually the term "harmonics" comprehends the note itself, which is the 1st and loudest harmonic, while the term "overtones" refers to the rest of the harmonics.
 The 1st harmonic is called fundamental frequency.